-The DPP that we will prove is the so-called randomized dynamic programming principle (see [4]), which is the dynamic programming principle for an intensity control problem for a Poisson random measure whose marks leave in a subclass of control processes which is dense with respect to the Krylov metric (see Definition 3.2.3 in [20]).
+The DPP that we will prove is the so-called randomized dynamic programming principle (see [4]), which is the dynamic programming principle for an intensity control problem for a Poisson random measure whose marks leave in a subclass of control processes which is dense with respect to the Krylov metric (see Definition 3.2.3 in [22]).
 See (3.8) for the definition of the randomized control problem, Theorem 3.1 for the equivalence to V (in itself is one of the main technical contributions), and Theorem 5.1, which is our main result, for the statement of the randomized dynamic programming principle.
-Although, the approach of replacing the original control problem with a randomized version is also taken in [4] and [15], our contribution here is in identifying the correct randomization that corresponds to the McKean-Vlasov problem.
+Although, the approach of replacing the original control problem with a randomized version is also taken in [4] and [17], our contribution here is in identifying the correct randomization that corresponds to the McKean-Vlasov problem.
 The McKean-Vlasov nature of the control problem makes this task rather difficult and as a result the marks of the Poisson random measure live in an abstract space of processes.
 We should also emphasize that another relevant issue resolved in this paper concerns the flow properties for the solutions to equations (1.1) and (1.2), see Section 5.1.
-The importance of the flow properties is to prove an identification formula (Lemma 5.3) between V and the solution to the BSDE, which in turn allows to derive the randomized dynamic programming principle for V. Let us also note that one could easily derive the standard DPP from the randomized version.
-However, there is no advantage in doing it, since the randomized DPP is as powerful as the standard dynamic programming principle for our purposes.
-In particular, our aim is to use the randomized dynamic programming principle to characterize V through a Hamilton-Jacobi-Bellman on the Wasserstein space $\mathscr{P}2(\mathbb{R}^n)$, using the recent notion of Lions' differentiability.
-The derivation of such a Hamilton-Jacobi-Bellman equation will be the subject of a companion paper.
+The importance of the flow properties is to prove an identification formula (Lemma 5.3) between V and the solution to the BSDE, which in turn allows to derive the randomized dynamic programming principle for V. Our aim is then to use the randomized dynamic programming principle for V hrough a Hamilton-Jacobi-Bellman equation on the Wasserstein space $\mathscr{P}2(\mathbb{R}^n)$ , using the recent notion of Lions' differentiability.

 Although it is an intermediary step in deriving the randomized DPP, we see Theorem 4.1 as the second main result of our paper.
 Here we derive the nonlinear Feynman-Kac representation of the value function V in terms of a class of forward-backward stochastic differential equations with constrained jumps, where the forward process is autonomous.
-This representation has been derived in [19] for the case of classical stochastic optimal control problems and here we are generalizing it to McKean-Vlasov control problems.
-The importance of this representation, beyond its intermediary role, is that it would be useful in developing probabilistic numerical schemes for V (see [18] for the case treated in [19]).
+This representation has been derived in [21] for the case of classical stochastic optimal control problems and here we are generalizing it to McKean-Vlasov control problems.
+The importance of this representation, beyond its intermediary role, is that it would be useful in developing probabilistic numerical schemes for V (see [20] for the case treated in [21]).

 The rest of the paper is organized as follows.
 Section 2 is devoted to the formulation of the McKean-Vlasov control problem, and its continuity properties.
 In Section 3 we introduce the randomized McKean-Vlasov control problem and we prove the fundamental equivalence result between V and $V^{\mathcal{R}}$ (Theorem 3.1).
 In Section 4 we prove the nonlinear Feynman-Kac representation for V in terms of the so-called randomized equation, namely BSDE (4.1).
 In Section 5 we derive the randomized dynamic programming principle, proving the flow properties (Lemma 5.2) and the identification between V and the solution to the BSDE (Lemma 5.3).
-Finally, in the Appendix we prove some convergence results with respect to the 2-Wasserstein metric \mathcal{W}2 (Appendix A), we report the proofs of the measurability Lemmata 3.1 and 3.2 (Appendix B), we state and prove a stability result with respect to the Krylov metric $\tilde{\rho}$ (Appendix C), we consider an alternative randomization McKean-Vlasov control problem, more similar to the randomized problems studied in [4, 15, 19] (Appendix D).
+Finally, in the Appendix we prove some convergence results with respect to the 2-Wasserstein metric $\mathcal{W}2$ (Appendix A), we report the proofs of the measurability Lemmata 3.1 and 3.2 (Appendix B), we state and prove a stability result with respect to the Krylov metric $\tilde{\rho}$ (Appendix C), we consider an alternative randomization McKean-Vlasov control problem, more similar to the randomized problems studied for instance in [4, 16, 17, 21] (Appendix D).